Whenever I see Donald Trump on TV I wonder if he ever doubts himself.

 Then I noticed a newspaper article about his nocturnal tweets to rectify his controversial statements about former Miss Universe Alicia Machado.
 Is the Donald insecure?

 I know that PhD students are, especially meetings with their supervisor can create a lot of uncertainty.

 Why are these meetings so hard sometimes?

-At the start of your PhD your supervisor has far more knowledge of the subject than you have and because he is more experienced he will also have a broader view.
+At the start of your PhD, your supervisor has far more knowledge of the subject than you have and because he is more experienced he will also have a broader view.
 All this can result in you feeling you are not in control during meetings.
 However, the more experience you acquire, the more you know about the subject and the roles will change automatically.

 Sometimes it feels like passing an exam.
 You have the feeling you have to answer the questions correctly and say the right things.
 In case you fail to do so your supervisor will surely think you are not good enough to get your PhD.
 How do we call this phenomenon?
 Insecurity.
 And almost every PhD student suffers from it.

-What to do to make it more easy?
+What to do to make it easier?

 Another idea is to record your meeting, for example with your iPhone.
 You can then listen once more later.